freedomofpress/securedrop-docs/docs/source/source.rst

 methods such as phone or email when reaching out.

 SecureDrop can accept both messages and individual file uploads (up to 500MB).
 If you have multiple files to submit, you may do that.
-As a *source*, you can also return to receive follow-up correspondence with an organization, or to send additional information.
+As a *Source*, you can also return to receive follow-up correspondence with an organization, or to send additional information.
 Dozens of news organizations — from *ProPublica* to *The New York Times* — use SecureDrop